Updated April 13, 2022

 I use the Shopify app Theme Scientist.

 Why?
 I’ve been a Shopify developer since 2012 and have used a lot of apps.
-I never found one that worked well for me, so my team and I built the ideal A/B testing app for Shopify.
-That’s our app.
+I never found one that worked well for me, so I built the ideal A/B testing app for Shopify and called it Theme Scientist.

 But it might not be the best for your situation (for example if you want to do 50/50 split traffic testing) so here are some respectable alternatives:

 Optimizely is an enterprise solution.
 I don’t think it’s a good fit for most Shopify sites but if your store is ballin and you want greater flexibility with your A/B testing, this could be good for you.
 Prices aren’t listed, so ya you probably need a fat budget.